yvelikova/axway-open-docs/content/en/docs/central/catalog/discover-and-consume-catalog-assets.md

 ## Find a catalog asset

 Start by searching the Unified Catalog to find the asset to use.
 By default, catalog assets are sorted by the most recently items published or updated first.
-Those assets are marked with **NEW** or **Updated** labels at the top of the list.
+Those assets are marked with **New** or **Updated** labels at the top of the list.

 To find a catalog assets you can: